Azkae/emacs-conf/README.md

 Vertico / Consult - Big TODO:
 - M-p for previous history is not working
-- Add back vterm M-e shortcuts
+- Fix copy-face not working at launch
 - Show unsaved file differently in consult-buffers (see how vertico-multi colorize activated command modes)

 Not sure that need fixing, vertico default might be better, we just need a way so embark-act on the current file?